Welcome to The Storied Recipe Podcast, a podcast about food, culture, and love.

 - Bake the tart for 15-18 minutes at 350ºF / 176.6ºC, or until cream has set.

-- Allow pie to cool on your counter then freeze for 20 minutes.
-Refrigerate for 1-2 hours, then enjoy!
+- Allow tart to cool on your counter at least 30 minutes then freeze for another 20 minutes OR refrigerate for at least 1-2 hours before decorating.

 Garnish